 pertaining to visa requirements from each country.

 from your local passport office, most of which have a web site (use

 a Search Engine and enter "passport office").

 obtained in the Travel Advice section of the UK passport office website.

 British citizens travelling to the USA may not need a visa under the

 Visa Waiver Program providing their stay is under 90 days and they are

-in possession of a valid return ticket - YOU MUST CHECK as there are
+in possession of a valid return ticket - YOU MUST CHECK visa requirements before travelling to the USA as there are

 other criteria or exceptions.
 Also passports must be up to date version and valid for at least 6 months.